How to enable reversion after migrating MySQL from on-premise to AWS environment

 アジアパシフィック (東京)ap-northeast-1-bundle.pe

-CHANGE MASTER on the on-premises MySQL to make Aurora the master
+Change master on the on-premises MySQL server to make Aurora the master.

-Execute CHANGE MASTER in on-premise MySQL.
+Execute CHANGE MASTER on the on-premise MySQL.
 Specify the LOG_FILE and Position you noted down earlier.

 Please note that if a failover occurs on the Aurora side, replication with on-premises will stop.